Mansfield Melancon Injury Lawyers in Louisiana

 Self-Employment Income

-Calculating your lost wages when you are self-employed usually requires using your net income from previous years.
-This can be proven with tax returns, employment contracts, or other financial documentation.
+For victims who are self-employed, calculating lost wages can be a little more complex because your income may not always be the same.
+Calculating your lost wages when you are self-employed usually requires using your net income from previous years, proven with tax returns, employment contracts, or other financial documentation.

 Can I Still Recover Lost Wages if I’m Being Blamed for My Accident?